Packing light is an art, and you can master it too.

 Share your toiletries with your travel partner

-This obviously only applies if you are traveling with someone.
-I mostly travel solo, except for a yearly trip with my sister.
-On that occasion, we split the list of toiletries we need to bring.
-That includes bringing only one electric toothbrush and charger (and obviously a toothbrush head each!); one shower cap – chances are we’ll find a cheap one at the hotel anyways; and so on.
+If you are traveling with a friend you can split the list of toiletries you need to bring.
+That means bringing only one electric toothbrush and charger (and obviously a toothbrush head each!); one shower gel, and so on.

 Try a menstrual cup

-If you know that you are bound to get your period during your trip, you will have to pack sanitary pads and tampons – which take up space in your suitcase.
+If you know you’ll get your period during your trip, you will have to pack sanitary pads and tampons – which take up space in your suitcase.

-A good – and actually very environmentally friendly – alternative to those are menstrual cups.
-I encourage you to try one (or more) out a few times before your trip, because they are not all the same and it takes a while learning how to place them and take them off.
+A good and environmentally friendly alternative are menstrual cups.
+Try it a few times before your trip, because not all menstrual cups are the same and it takes a while learning how to place them and take them off.

-If you have established that’s not your thing, do your research on whether you can find tampons easily in the place you are visiting – you’d be surprised to know that they are hardly a thing in some countries, especially in the most rural areas.
+If you have established that’s not your thing, do your research on whether you can find tampons easily in the place you are visiting – they can be hardly a thing in some countries, especially in the most rural areas.

 Bring a travel towel